Marine Institute Condemns Trump ‘Attack’ on National Monuments

 Marine Conservation Institute President Dr. Lance Morgan, a leader in securing strong protection for the oceans’ most important places, condemned President Donald Trump’s decision to rescind protections for two U.S. national monuments.
-The president made the announcement yesterday, Jan.
-1, 2018, in Salt Lake City, Utah.
+The president made the announcement on Dec.
+4, 2017, in Salt Lake City, Utah.

 U.S. marine monuments and marine sanctuaries could be on the chopping block next, MCI said in its press release, even though they protect some of the country’s most pristine ecosystems and make the U.S. a world leader on marine conservation, the release said.